Playing Video in PowerPoint

 You also have the option here to trim your video, apply a fade in or out, and edit the sound.

-For more hints and tips on PowerPoint presentation creation, click here to get your free copy of PowerPoint Presentation Ideas.
+For more hints and tips on creating an engaging PowerPoint presentation, click here to get your free copy of PowerPoint Presentation Ideas.